 Your other clothing layers, the jacket’s shell material and many other design details also figure into how warm you will feel.
 Couple that with differing metabolisms of people and widely varying weather they might encounter, and you can understand why a temperature rating on a jacket wouldn’t be meaningful.

 Down Fill Power and Synthetic Fills

 Synthetic fills have no equivalent test to down fill power, and each brand of synthetic insulation has unique characteristics.
 So, it’s not possible to use down fill power to compare insulation efficiency to any synthetic fill, and there’s no way to compare the efficiency of two different synthetic fills.

 To learn about other factors to consider when choosing a down or synthetic fill, read How to Choose Insulated Outerwear and Down vs. Synthetic: Which Insulation is Right for You?

 Sleeping Bags Do Have Warmth Ratings

-Unlike jackets, backpacking sleeping bags have EN (European Norm) ratings, which provide an apples-to-apples comparison of bag warmth.
-Much like EPA gas mileage ratings, actual experience varies, but the spec does allow you to reliably compare relative warmth between any two EN-rated bags.
+Unlike jackets, backpacking sleeping bags have ISO (International Organization for Standardization) ratings, which provide an apples-to-apples comparison of bag warmth.
+Much like EPA gas mileage ratings, actual experience varies, but the spec does allow you to reliably compare relative warmth between any two ISO-rated bags.
 A higher fill-power spec can then be used to explain why one bag weighs less yet has the same temperature rating.
 That lighter bag will also pack down smaller.
-The EN spec has a lot of nuance to it—for more details read How to Choose a Sleeping Bag for Backpacking.
+The ISO spec has a lot of nuance to it—for more details read How to Choose a Sleeping Bag for Backpacking.